Click on the image to enlarge it.

 Every Christian experiences spiritual battle, the essence of which is God’s truth against the lies of the devil (John 8:44, Revelation 20:7-10) and the kingdom of God against the spiritual forces of evil in the heavenly realms (Ephesians 6:11-12).
 We all know what it is like to deal with the ugly onslaught of the enemy and to face the barrage of his assaults.

 I don’t know a single Christian, including myself, who has never been wounded at one time or another during spiritual battle.
-That is, they have allowed the lies of the devil to infiltrate their minds and to damage their firm grip on God’s truth, and/or they have opened a door of satanic attack through their sin and unrepentance and, by failing to stand firm against temptation, have been overcome by the enemy.
+That is, they have allowed the lies of the devil to infiltrate their minds and to damage their firm grip on God’s truth, and/or they have opened a door of satanic attack through their sin and unrepentance and, by failing to stand firm against temptation, have been harmed by the enemy.

 The Bible tells us that the devil is an opportunist and that he especially preys upon the weaknesses of our flesh (James 1:13-15, 1 Peter 5:8-11) in order bring us down.
 Therefore, James tells us: